Ex Battalion: 2012-2016: Formation, early releases and rise to prominence

 In 2012, Ex Battalion was formed and founded by Bosx1ne (now known as Honcho), and rap battle emcees Jekkpot and Cent as a rap battle group, both of the latter left before their establishment as a music group but had joined several barangay rap battles before being into music.
 In January 2016, the group was formed into a musical group and as a hip hop collective and released their first album entitled "X" on digital platforms.
 They eventually recruited several artists to join their group after the release.
 The first three members were Bosx1ne, social media personality Jon Gutierrez (who performs under the mononym "King Badger") and Flow-G. Bosx1ne then invited former reality talent show participant JRoa and O.C.
 Dawgs member Skusta Clee to collaborate in their first track "Kakaiba" until eventually becoming members.

+Logo used from 2012 to 2022 (Note: While the group may have changed their logo in 2025, this logo can still be seen across the collective's social media channels, including YouTube.)

 On 25 September 2016, three months after the release of their first smash-hit single, they released another single called "No Games".
 The track's music video was immediately uploaded on YouTube and subsequently garnering over 16 million views in a span of a just two months.

 On 6 December 2016, they released "Tell Me" and the track's music video on YouTube.
 Social media personality Toni Fowler was featured on the video which helped the track to gain initial traction.